4 steps to bring hyper-personalization in your customer experiences

 Stage 5: The ultimate hyper-personalized experience

-A collection of rich customer data that can be used to treat every customer individually through behavioral recommendations, omni-channel experiences, and predictive analytics to recommend products and services.
+A collection of rich customer data can be used to treat every customer individually through behavioral recommendations, omnichannel experiences, and predictive analytics to recommend products and services.
 This is where companies strive to be.

 We’ve touched on this in stage 2.
 After you’ve collected a substantial amount of data, you’ll have a better understanding of how your customers engage with your brand.
 You’ll come to realize that certain groups of customers engage in particular ways.
-You’ll pick up patterns and trends amongst certain groups and you’ll understand that not all customers are alike and that they have different needs.
+You’ll pick up patterns and trends amongst certain groups, and you’ll understand that not all customers are alike and have different needs.

-Instead, what you can do is group similar customers together through a process called segmentation.
-Most companies group customers that are in a similar location, have a similar demography, needs, average spend, and satisfaction scores together.
-And now you can target and write specific messages for each segment.
+Instead, what you can do is similar group customers together through a process called segmentation.
+Most companies group customers that are in a similar location have similar demography, needs, average spend, and satisfaction scores together.
+And now, you can target and write specific messages for each segment.

 After creating segments and identifying each group’s needs, you can begin designing targeted journeys.
-Keep on eye on what channel is the most active and at what hour, as the more targeted and relevant your communication is, the higher the chance of conversion.
+Keep an eye on what channel is the most active and at what hour, as the more targeted and relevant your communication is, the higher the chance of a conversion.

 Campaigns aren’t just a one-and-done deal.
 You have to monitor and measure the effectiveness of it as well.
-Avoid looking at vanity metrics such as likes and shares, take a closer peek at more actionable metrics.
+Avoid looking at vanity metrics such as likes and shares.
+Take a closer peek at more actionable metrics instead.

-Once you understand these metrics and conduct an analysis on its effectiveness, you’ll have a better understand of what worked, what didn’t, and what needs to focused on for the next campaign you run.
+Once you understand these metrics and conduct an analysis on their effectiveness, you’ll have a better understanding of what worked, what didn’t, and what needs to focus on for the next campaign you run.